 Since the Middle Ages, due to its strategic location, Calais has been a major port and an important post serving the trade with England.
 In 1347, it was annexed by Edward III of England and grew into a centre for wool production.
 Calais was a territorial possession of England until 1558, when it was re-captured by France.

 The town used to be called "the brightest jewel in the English crown" due to its great importance as a gateway for the tin, wool, lead and lace trades (or "staples").
 In 1805, it was a staging area for the troops of Napoleon for several months during his invasion of the United Kingdom.
 The town was razed to the ground in the early months of WW2.
 In May 1940, it became a strategic bombing target for the invading Nazi Germany forces who took it on May 21, 1940 (during the Siege of Calais).
 The Germans built massive bunkers along the coast, in preparation for launching missiles on England.

-Calais proper (Calais-Nord), the old part of the town, is situated on an artificial island surrounded by harbours and canals.
-The modern part, St-Pierre, lies to the south and south-east.
-In the centre of Calais-Nord is the Place d'Armes, in which stands Tour du Guet, or watch-tower, a structure created in the 13th century, used as a lighthouse until 1848.
-South east of the Place is situated the church of Notre-Dame, built during the English occupancy of the town.
+Calais-Nord (the old part of the town) is located on an artificial island surrounded by harbours and canals.
+The modern part (St-Pierre) lies to the south and southeast.
+In the centre of Calais-Nord is the Place d'Armes, in which stands the Tour du Guet (watch-tower).
+The structure was created in the 13th century and served as a lighthouse until 1848.
+To the southeast of Place d'Armes is the church of Notre-Dame, built during the English occupation.

 The Calais cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Calais, France.